Vanilagy/mp4-muxer/README.md

     muxer.finalize();
     await fileStream.close(); // Make sure to close the stream
     ```
+#### `fastStart` (required)
+By default, MP4 metadata is stored at the end of the file in the `moov` box - this makes writing the file faster and
+easier.
+However, placing this `moov` box at the _start_ of the file instead (known as "Fast Start") provides certain
+benefits: The file becomes easier to stream over the web without range requests, and sites like YouTube can start
+processing the video while it's uploading.
+This library provides full control over the placement of the `moov` box by
+setting `fastStart` to one of these options:
+- `false`: Disables Fast Start, placing metadata at the end of the file.
+This option is the fastest and uses the least
+    memory.
+This option is recommended for large, unbounded files that are streamed directly to disk.
+- `'in-memory'`: Produces a file with Fast Start by keeping all media chunks in memory until the file is finalized.
+This
+    option produces the most compact output possible at the cost of a more expensive finalization step and higher memory
+    requirements.
+You should _always_ use this option when using `ArrayBufferTarget` as it will result in a
+    higher-quality output with no change in memory footprint.
+- `object`: Produces a file with Fast Start by reserving space for metadata when muxing begins.
+To know
+    how many bytes need to be reserved to be safe, you'll have to provide the following data:
+    ```ts
+    {
+        expectedVideoChunks?: number,
+        expectedAudioChunks?: number
+    }
+    ```
+    Note that the property `expectedVideoChunks` is _required_ if you have a video track - the same goes for audio.
+With
+    this option set, you cannot mux more chunks than the number you've specified (although less is fine).

+    This option is faster than `'in-memory'` and uses no additional memory, but results in a slightly larger output,
+    making it useful for when you want to stream the file to disk while still retaining Fast Start.
 #### `firstTimestampBehavior` (optional)
 Specifies how to deal with the first chunk in each track having a non-zero timestamp.
 In the default strict mode,
 timestamps must start with 0 to ensure proper playback.
 However, when directly piping video frames or audio data